Can-y66/Can-y66/README.md

 ### 🔥 Past Projects

-- Created, developed and managed StarLife, the largest French FiveM server few years ago
+- Created, developed, and managed LVP PVP, one of the biggest French FiveM PvP servers.
-- Developed Fortnite cheats, which gave me deep insights into game security (now I'm on the defense side!)
+- Developed custom websites for clients, from portfolios to restaurant and fast-food sites, gaining solid experience in web design and user experience.

 ### 🛠️ Tech Stack